 If you’re facing a DUI or OWI charge, don’t go at it alone, contact us.
 We believe in helping clients when they need us the most and we’re here to help you all the way through from the next steps after a DUI arrest to what comes after your court appearance.
 Call us at (248) 266-8720 to discuss your case with an experienced DUI defense attorney serving metro Detroit.

 DUIs are commonly called Operating While Intoxicated (OWI) or sometimes Operating While Visibly Impaired (OWVI).
 A prosecutor will charge you based on the circumstances surrounding your case.
 They will consider things such as your age, your blood alcohol content (BAC), your age, and any substances that were involved in your case.

 Many criminal defense attorneys will investigate your charges.
 A thorough investigation is necessary to identify opportunities to achieve the best possible resolution.
 In some situations, the best outcome will be having your charges reduced to impaired driving.
 However, there may be an opportunity to have your charges reduced much more dramatically or even completely dismissed, depending on what our investigation reveals.

 This investigative process includes reviewing dashcam tapes to determine if field sobriety tests were conducted properly.
-The Schwartz Criminal Defense Firm will examine police reports to find out if the traffic stop was performed correctly and to see if the police had probable cause to stop you.
+The Schwartz Law Group will examine police reports to find out if the traffic stop was performed correctly and to see if the police had probable cause to stop you.
 We will also look at breathalyzer evidence to make sure it was used according to guidelines.